 That known history, and some of our more far-fetched efforts to explain it, will be the topic of the next post, because those authors were far from the first to make such a mistake, and it took almost twenty years to get to the bottom of the puzzle they opened up.

 The result is a far greater understanding of our history, and I look forward to sharing some of it with you in the next post!
-See you in a day or two!
+See you there!